 Many users of cameras of that golden era had pictures stored on their camera’s SD card when it went bad and deeded the information on it recovered.
 Eventually, software manufacturers picked up on the need for recovery and a plethora of recovery software became available, ranging in price from free to relatively expensive, depending on how attached to the data on your card.
 As we explore the recovery of data on SD cards, we should first take a look at how long these cards last.

-Expected Life Span of an SD card
+Expected Life Span of an SD card.

-An SD card is usually expected to have a regular operating life of just under 2 years reliably.
+An SD card is usually expected to have a regular operating life of just under 2 years, reliably.
 Every day after that two year mark means taking a chance on the operating fidelity of the card.
-Now as this is an average figure, it is not impossible for an SD card to last in excess of five years.
-Depending on how often the card is used and what sort of condition it’s kept in, it can easily outlive the two-year limit on the average life expectancy.
-SD Cards usually become most optimal a few weeks after their initial activation.
+Now, as this is an average figure, it is not impossible for an SD card to last in excess of five years.
+Depending on the card’s life cycle and condition, it’ll outlive the 2 year limit on life expectancy.
+SD Cards typically become most optimal a few weeks after their initial activation.
 In the case of most storage medium, the amount of time the medium exists usually affects the fidelity of the data on the disc.

-Possible Causes of SD Card Failure
+Possible Causes of SD Card Failure.

-SD Card Recovery Options
+SD Card Recovery Options.

 However, these software solutions are of no help when there is a physical defect in the card or if the card’s partition information is missing or damaged.
-In such a case the best idea would be to approach recovery specialists such as eProvided.
-These specialists can guarantee that the info on the card is retained, even though the card itself may end up unusable.
-SD card recovery can be a very simple procedure if the card is readable.
+In such a case, the best idea would be to approach recovery specialists such as eProvided.
+File recovery specialists guarantee that the data on the card remains in place.
+In similar fashion, the card itself may become unusable.
+SD card recovery can be a simple procedure if the card is readable.
 However, when the card becomes unreadable, the only way to recover the data is to consult an expert.

 Through the march of technology, there have been massive advances in compact storage solutions.
-Ten years ago, it was expected that the average size of an SD card would be about 128MB to 256MB.
+Ten years ago, the average size of an SD card was 128 MB to 256 MB.
 Currently, SD cards span up to 128 GB of information, a thousand times the storage size of ten years ago.
 This introduces another problem to having long-living SD cards.
 As we advance in the electronic age, older discs will become less and less relevant as they cannot support the size of data that new devices would be able to produce.
 In this sense, it may be better to let your old SD card die, after you remove the data that you already have on it and trade it in for a better model.
-It’ll save you the hassle of data recovery and it’ll keep you abreast of current technology at the same time.
+It’ll save you the hassle of data recovery, and it’ll keep you abreast of current technology at the same time.